An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-We give at the end of this atlas a table with the number of $\cu$-curves according to the $118$ different cases.
+We give at the end of this atlas a table with the number of $\cu$-curves in the $118$ different cases.

-One can also compute the finite set of all fibrations on $X$ as follows:\\ By \cite[Proposition 2.4]{Kovacs}, if the class of a fiber $F$ in $\NS X)$ is indecomposable (i.e. is not the sum of two effective divisors), then it is an extremal class in the closure of the effective cone.
+One can also compute the finite set of all fibrations on $X$ as follows.
+By \cite[Proposition 2.4]{Kovacs}, if the class of a fiber $F$ in $\NS X)$ is indecomposable (\textit{i.e.}, is not the sum of two effective divisors), then it is an extremal class in the closure of the effective cone.
 But by \cite[Theorem 6.1]{Kovacs}, since there are only a finite number of $\cu$-curves in our surface $X$, the $\cu$-curves are the extremal classes.
-Therefore there is a singular fiber of the elliptic fibration which is the sum of $\cu$-curves on $X$.\\ Now Kodaira's classification gives a finite number of possibilities for the type $\tilde{{\bf A}}_{n},\tilde{{\bf D}}_{n},\tilde{{\bf E}}_{n}$ of the reducible fibers $F$ on $X$.
-Since a fiber $F$ in $\NS X)$ is a sum of $\cu$-curves (which are finite), there is a finite number of possible degrees $FD$ of fibers $F$ with respect to $D$, thus there is an upper bound for $FD$, so that one can compute all fibrations on $X$ using Shimada algorithm (see \cite{Roulleau}).
+Therefore, there is a singular fiber of the elliptic fibration which is the sum of $\cu$-curves on $X$.

+Now Kodaira's classification gives a finite number of possibilities for the types $\tilde{{\bf A}}_{n}$, $\tilde{{\bf D}}_{n}$, $\tilde{{\bf E}}_{n}$ of the reducible fibers $F$ on $X$.
+Since a fiber $F$ in $\NS X)$ is a sum of $\cu$-curves (which are finitely many), there is a finite number of possible degrees $FD$ of fibers $F$ with respect to $D$.
+Thus there is an upper bound for $FD$, so that one can compute all fibrations on $X$ using Shimada's algorithm (see \cite{Roulleau}).

-For the computations we used Magma \cite{Magma}.
+For the computations, we used Magma \cite{Magma}.
 Our algorithms are available as ancillary files of the submission of this paper on arXiv.